jmc42/AMAT502/README.md

 # AMAT 502 - Modern Computing for Mathematicians

-Welcome to the Fall 2021 semester of AMAT 502 at UAlbany!
+Welcome to the Spring 2022 semester of AMAT 502 at UAlbany!

 ## Course Description